Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Free fermions in a 1D inhomogeneous lattice

-In Fig.~\ref{phase_diagram_fermions_impurities} we plot the values of $g_\subc$ derived as explained above for different temperatures.
-The result is a phase diagram in the plane $g$-$T$ sharing the same universal features~\cite{TH_QPT_proof} of the phase diagram of Fig.~\ref{phase_diagram_JT_Grover}.
+In Fig.~\ref{phase_diagram_fermions_impurities} we plot the values of $\gc$ derived as explained above for different temperatures.
+The result is a phase diagram in the $g$-$T$ plane having the same universal features~\cite{TH_QPT_proof} as the phase diagram of the Grover model.
 This corroborates the existence of a condensation QPT for the present fermionic system.

-\textit{Conclusions}.
-Under the same conditions valid at $T=0$ but replacing the ground state energies of the system and of its restrictions to the condensed and normal subspaces, with the corresponding free energies, the condensation QPTs can be extended to $T>0$.
-Even if the proof is rather involved~\cite{TH_QPT_proof}, the result is natural and, as we have shown, describes accurately the behavior of two rather different systems: the Grover model, analytically solvable, and the case of free fermions in a 1D inhomogeneous lattice.

-The two studied systems, despite being very different, share similar phase diagrams, with a critical temperature asymptotically proportional to the potential strength and having an infinite slope at the QCP.
-In fact, these are universal features of the condensation QPTs~\cite{TH_QPT_proof}.

-The 1D fermionic system considered here could be investigated experimentally by using superlattices, grown with realiable technologies in the well established 2D semiconductor heterojunctions~\cite{2Dheterostructures} or in 1D nanowires~\cite{nanowires}.
-In both cases, the alternance of nano-layers of different materials forms effecttive 1D lattices made of wells and barriers obtained by the corresponding band-gap energies.
-By varying the barrier widths and heights one can tune the hopping coefficients between neighbouring wells, and by using different/doped materials adjust the bottom level of the wells, i.e., create local attractive potentials.
-The number of electrons in the nanocells of the superlattice can be fixed by photoexcitation and their dislocation at thermal equilibrium detected by photoluminescence spectroscopy~\cite{Polimeni}.
-In this way, one could have direct access to our order parameter and, for large superlattices in which the TDL has been effectively reached, to the critical surface of the phase diagram.
+The 1D fermionic system considered here can be investigated experimentally by using superlattices, grown with reliable technologies in the well established two-dimensional semiconductor heterojunctions~\cite{2Dheterostructures} or in 1D nanowires~\cite{nanowires}.
+In both cases, the alternation of nano-layers of different materials forms effective 1D lattices made of wells and barriers obtained by the corresponding band-gap energies.
+By varying the barrier widths and heights one can tune the hopping coefficients between neighboring wells, and by using different/doped materials one can adjust the bottom level of the wells, i.e., create local attractive potentials.
+The number of electrons in the nanocells of the superlattice can be fixed by photoexcitation, and their dislocation at thermal equilibrium can be detected by photoluminescence spectroscopy~\cite{Polimeni}.
+In this way, one can have direct access to the size dependent order parameter and, for large superlattices in which the TDL has been effectively reached, to the critical line of the phase diagram.